-Students should make sure that they score atleast 3.0 to avoid rejections or to be psychologically in the safer zone.
-There have been several cases in the past where the university website mentions a criteria of 4.5 in AWA while the applicant who received an admit had 3.0 (Check Student Profiles on Yocket).
-But obvious, his/her profile was a stellar.
+Students should make sure that they score at least 3.0 to avoid rejections or to be psychologically in the safer zone.
+There have been several cases in the past where the university website mentions a criterion of 4.5 in AWA while the applicant who received an admit had 3.0 (Check Student Profiles on Yocket).
+But obvious, his/her profile was stellar.

-Now, if your AWA score is 2.5 or lesser, the chances are high that you’ll be rejected in the screening process of top universities but given a similar case where the applicant also has a higher academic record, some debate competitions on his/her plate, followed by a decent verbal/TOEFL score and a above average SoP, the universities will certainly consider the application or atleast grant him/her a conditional admit stating to retake the GRE exam.
+Now, if your AWA score is 2.5 or lesser, the chances are high that you’ll be rejected in the screening process of top universities but given a similar case where the applicant also has a higher academic record, some debate competitions on his/her plate, followed by a decent verbal/TOEFL score and an above-average SoP, the universities will certainly consider the application or at least grant him/her a conditional admit stating to retake the GRE exam.

 Retaking the GRE if you score below 3.0 is not the only solution because you might have performed exceptionally well in Verbal and Quant and a retake might fetch you a low score leading to more pressure.
 If you belong to this set, check for your verbal and TOEFL scores.
 If both are good enough, it is absolutely fine to apply with the same AWA score.

-This is more interest based than actual preparation.
-For someone who has an affinity towards literature, regular habit of reading good newspapers and an acute understanding of how an article is written, drafting an essay becomes much easier than that boy who skims through a couple of them on the internet and gets the Shakespeare out of him.
+This is more interest-based than actual preparation.
+For someone who has an affinity towards literature, a regular habit of reading good newspapers, and an acute understanding of how an article is written, drafting an essay becomes much easier than that boy who skims through a couple of them on the internet and gets the Shakespeare out of him.

 As you've been hearing from every nook and corner that SoP is the make or break factor in the applications, hope the basic doubts about AWA, why it should not be ignored, and its relation with the SoP will certainly prepare you for a better score.